 8. Tune in to the relationship problems “caused” by PMS

 Is it possible that the problems you’re having in your relationship are actual problems?
 Maybe you’re ignoring or putting up with issues that are actually more serious than you want to admit.
-Maybe you’re ignoring the warning signs of a bad relationship most of the time – but before your period, you’re actually responding authentically to problems.
+Maybe you’re ignoring the warning signs of a bad relationship most of the time – but before your period, you’re truthfully responding to problems.

 “Women’s empathic skills can be a great source of useful information and strength, and there is some evidence that they are highest during our premenstrual days,” writes Dr Holland in Moody B—tches: The Truth About the Drugs You’re Taking, the Sleep You’re Missing, the Sex You’re Not Having, and What’s Really Making You Crazy.
 “PMS is a great time to tune in to intuition.
 Because of lower serotonin levels, we are more ‘raw’ and less emotionally blanketed before we menstruate.
 It is a time to rest and reflect and to honor deep feelings.”

-Your premenstrual days are a great opportunity to listen to your body and to honor your true feelings about your boyfriend or husband – not just to practice avoiding relationship problems.
+Your premenstrual days are a good opportunity to listen to your body and to honor your true feelings about your boyfriend or husband – not just to practice avoiding relationship problems.
 Trust your PMS intuition!
 Use what you learn about your authentic thoughts and feelings during PMS throughout the rest of the month.
 Don’t keep ignoring the problems in your relationship – and don’t blame it on your heightened sensitivity during PMs.

 “Perhaps you should be putting up with less all month long,” writes Dr Holland.
 “The dissatisfaction that comes on a monthly schedule is a gift to you, a chance to make some much-needed changes in how you’re living your life and how much you’re giving, bending, and stretching to meet everyone else’s expectations.
 What I stress with my patients is this: the thoughts and feelings that come up during this phase of your cycle are real; they are genuine.
 If you’re feeling overwhelmed or under-appreciated, that you’re taking on more than your partner, or that things are out of balance, chances are it’s all true.”